AlfredoMora06/AlfredoMora06/README.md

 CSS
 Postgres
 SQL

-🚀 My journey began with at FDR HS, where I printed my first "Hello World" on C++.

-🎓 I went to Hunter College where I learned coding fundamentals and graduated with a Bachelor's in Computer Science.

-👷🏽 I joined TracFlo (a construction fintech startup) as an intern in 2021 and proceeded to become part of their team as a founding engineer.

 🎯 My dream is to better my software engineering skills a bit each day and help out my community in the U.S and in Mexico, in any way I can.
 In my spare time, you can find me playing soccer, trying new food around Queens, or backpacking across Europe.